 Consider a social security number, for example.
 A model that can only identify a social security number when it’s in the same place every time won’t be able to find it on a custom form.
 But an AI-based model that uses technology like NLP will be able to find that number no matter where it may be.

 The same goes for any number of other pieces of data that are important to the insurance submission and underwriting process.
-Give the model actual documents to train on, tell it what to look for by labeling those documents, and pretty soon you’ll relieve associates from much of the drudgery of the underwriting triage job.
+Give the model actual documents to train on, tell it what to look for by labeling those documents, and pretty soon you’ll be achieving underwriting automation and relieving associates from much of the drudgery of the underwriting triage job.
 Instead, your associates will then work alongside the automation tools, jumping in when the tool needs help and lending feedback that improves the model over time.
 And they’ll have time for more strategic, higher-value work.

 That’s the promise of AI when it comes to the insurance submission triage process, and it’s being realized by insurance companies today to reduce underwriting leakage and increase profitability.
 Learn more about how the Indico Unstructured Data Platform can do the same for you: check out our reference guide on property & casualty insurance, contact us with any questions, or schedule a demo.